CodeCraftsmanSandeep/Octopus/ER_model/README.md

 ## ER model overview :

-## Entities and its attributes :
+## Entity sets and their attributes :
+An entity is basically a distinguishable object.
+An entity set is a set of entities of the same type that share the same attributes (properties). <br/>
+A database is a collection of entity sets, which are related by relationships. <br/>

-## Relationships and its attributes :
+## Relationship sets and their attributes :

 ## ER diagram :